Skip to main content

 • Status - indicates if your software package was uploaded successfully

-• User - indicates the name of the user who uploaded the package
+• User - indicates the Portal user who uploaded the package

 • File - indicates the full name of the software package, including its file type.
 The scan duration displayed underneath indicates how long it took to process the software package.
 Selecting the file name opens the analysis report in a new Portal tab